-After Israel’s war of independence, armed with a teaching certificate, Aloni returned to Tel Aviv, where she began to teach, first in a school for immigrant children she helped to found in Ramle, and then in secondary schools in the Tel Aviv area.
-Although she specialized in teaching Jewish sources (hence her extraordinary capacity to quote lengthy biblical and Talmudic texts), she also pioneered the introduction of citizenship studies into the school curriculum (under the rather awkward title “Procedures of Government and Jurisprudence”).
-Her book, The Citizen and His Country, first published in 1958, went through ten editions and became the standard text for generations of Israeli secondary school students.
+Immediately afterwards, armed with a degree in education, Aloni returned to Tel Aviv, where she began to teach, first in a school for immigrant children she helped found in Ramle, and then in secondary schools in the Tel Aviv area.
+Although she specialized in teaching history and Jewish sources (hence her extraordinary capacity to quote lengthy biblical and Talmudic texts), she also began to study law, obtaining an LL.B. degree from the Hebrew University in 1955.

-During the twenty-five years that ensued after the establishment of Ratz, Shulamit Aloni spearheaded virtually every progressive democratic cause in the country.
-Guided by her vision that human rights stand at the center of modern society and must be applied equally to all citizens regardless of gender, religion, nationality, age and political persuasion, she fought relentlessly to advance the rights of children, women and minorities in Israel.
-She not only laid down Israel’s human rights agenda—thereby altering the content of political debate in the country—but she continues to be a source of constant innovation, being the first to promote the battle against discrimination against homosexuals and lesbians, migrant workers, the handicapped and conscientious objectors, but also for the creation of a Palestinian state alongside Israel.
+During the twenty-three years that she headed Ratz-Meretz, Shulamit Aloni spearheaded virtually every progressive democratic cause in the country.
+Guided by her vision that human rights stand at the center of contemporary society and must be applied equally to all citizens regardless of gender, religion, nationality, age, and political persuasion, she fought relentlessly to advance the rights of children, women, and minorities in Israel.
+She not only laid down Israel’s human rights agenda—thereby altering the content of political debate in the country—but she continued to be a source of constant innovation, being the first to promote the struggle not only for LGBTQ rights, migrant workers, the handicapped, and conscientious objectors, but also for the creation of a Palestinian state alongside Israel.

 The 1992 elections, the first time that the Meretz coalition presented a unified slate to the electorate, proved a phenomenal success for Aloni and her party.
 With the support of a bevy of youthful voters looking for a new voice (many of whom were graduates of the Ratz youth movement), Meretz won twelve seats in the Knesset and was asked to join the second Rabin government (1992–1995).
-Shulamit Aloni became Minister of Education and was accompanied by Amnon Rubinstein as Minister of Communications, Yair Tzaban as Minister of Immigrant Absorption and Yossi Sarid as Minister of the Environment.
+Shulamit Aloni became Minister of Education and was accompanied by Amnon Rubinstein as Minister of Communications, Yair Tzaban as Minister of Immigrant Absorption, and Yossi Sarid as Minister of the Environment.

 Aloni nevertheless continued to make her mark on Israeli society.
-As Minister of Communications, she opened the airwaves to competition and successfully orchestrated the cellular revolution in the country.
-As Minister of Culture, she promoted the performing arts and guided Israel through an extraordinary period of artistic innovation (hardly surprising given the fact that she has always been a voracious reader and theater aficionado who counts most of Israel’s creative artists among her close personal friends).
-Most importantly, she accompanied the Oslo process from its early days, becoming one of the most vocal and consistent advocates.
+As Minister of Communications she opened the airwaves to competition and successfully spearheaded the cellular revolution in the country.
+As Minister of Culture, she promoted the performing arts and guided Israel through an extraordinary period of artistic innovation, hardly surprising given the fact that she was always a voracious reader and theater aficionado who counted most of Israel’s creative artists among her close personal friends.
+Most importantly, she accompanied the Oslo process from its early days, becoming one of its most vocal and consistent advocates.